core-coin/base-rs/CONTRIBUTING.md

-# Contributing to Alloy
+# Contributing to Base-rs

 :balloon: Thanks for your help improving the project!
 We are so happy to have you!

-There are opportunities to contribute to Alloy at any level.
+There are opportunities to contribute to Base-rs at any level.
 It doesn't matter if you are just getting started with Rust or are the most weathered expert, we can use your help.